 Living Water Bible Fellowship is affiliated with Converge (converge.org) and Converge Rocky Mountain (convergerockymountain.org).
 Nearly 150 years ago, Swedish immigrants settled in the United States, having come to America primarily because of religious persecution.
 These followers of Christ, had a strong conviction about the Bible as the Word of God.
 They believed in believer’s baptism by immersion.
 And they had a strong conviction about living a holy life as followers of Jesus Christ.
 They began to reach other Swedish immigrants with the life changing message of the Gospel, and eventually organized as a fellowship of churches, called the Swedish Baptist General Conference.
 In contrast to the early Swedish distinctiveness, today, the Baptist General Conference is a beautiful multi-ethnic, world-wide family of believers and churches, diverse, yet committed to the common mission of fulfilling Christ’s great commission for the church.
 In recent years the BGC has operated under the name of "Converge" for the purpose of opening more doors cross culturally to the message of the gospel.

 Bo was born in Dumas, TX and was raised in Springfield, CO.
 He came to Alamosa to attend Adams State University where he graduated in 2015 with a degree in Physical Geography.
 Bo was heavily involved in the college ministry that Living Water supported on campus and over the years he began to be integrated into the wider church body at Living Water.
-He was asked to come on to staff as an Associate Pastor in the fall of 2016 and where his main responsibilities include directing and leading the Community Group ministry and managing the New Membership process at the church.
-He also has opportunities to preach on a Sunday, teach different classes and play on the worship team.
+He was asked to come on to staff as an Associate Pastor in the fall of 2016 and where his main responsibilities include directing the Community Group ministry, directing the Children's Ministry on Sundays, and managing the New Membership process at the church.
+He also has opportunities to preach on a Sunday and teach different classes, including teaching via the Living Water Podcast.

 Bo blogs here, if you would like to follow some of his content.